 Marian L Neuhouser, PhD, RD, is a Full Professor and the Program Head in the Cancer Prevention Program, Division of Public Health Sciences at the Fred Hutchinson Cancer Research Center in Seattle, WA.
 She is also Core Faculty in Nutritional Sciences and Affiliate Professor of Epidemiology, both in the School of Public Health, University of Washington.
 Dr. Neuhouser has broad experience and leadership in large cancer prevention clinical trials, including the Women's Health Initiative and the Prostate Cancer Prevention Trial, as well as controlled feeding dietary interventions, behavioral dietary interventions and large observational cohorts.
-Dr. Neuhouser is Principal Investigator or Co-Investigator of multiple NIH-funded grants and has over 300 manuscripts published in the peer-reviewed biomedical literature.
+Dr. Neuhouser is Principal Investigator or Co-Investigator of multiple NIH-funded grants and has over 400 manuscripts published in the peer-reviewed biomedical literature.
 Dr. Neuhouser is an Associate Editor for the Journal of Nutrition.
-She has been a member of various National Academy of Sciences panels and she Co-Chairs the SWOG Prevention and Epidemiology Committee.
-Dr. Neuhouser was a member of the 2015 Dietary Guidelines Advisory Committee and was President of the American Society for Nutrition from 2016-2017
+She is currently a member of the Food & Nutrition Board of the National Academy of Sciences, Engineering and Medicine and she Co-Chairs the SWOG Cancer Research Network's Prevention & Epidemiology Committee.
+Dr. Neuhouser was a member of the 2015 Dietary Guidelines Advisory Committee and was President of the American Society for Nutrition from 2016-2017.

 Jeannette M Schenk, PhD, RD, is a senior staff scientist in the Cancer Prevention Program, Division of Public Health Sciences at the Fred Hutchinson Cancer Research Center in Seattle, WA.
 As a nutritionist and epidemiologist with training and expertise in the causes and prevention of prostate diseases, Dr. Schenk’s research is focused on how diet, exercise and obesity contribute to prostate cancer risk, aggressiveness and progression.
 Dr. Schenk serves as the lead epidemiologist for several large prostate cancer cohorts, including the Prostate Cancer Prevention Trial (PCPT), Selenium and Vitamin E Cancer Trial (SELECT) and Prostate Cancer Active Surveillance Study (PASS).
 Her research also focuses on the design, implementation and analysis of behavior dietary intervention trials and the development and evaluation of technology-based dietary assessment methods.